Ed Tech, STEM

 By Catherine Little

 Anyone who is familiar with teenagers knows that when one volunteers information about their school day to his parents—it’s big.
 Huge.
 That’s thanks to the phenomenon of Pokémon Go.
-The day after the official launch, my soon-to-be-in-grade-nine son, Alex, unexpectedly texted me from his summer transition program because his teacher had just announced that there would be a Pokémon Go Club starting the next day.
+The day after the official launch, my soon-to-be-in-Grade-9 son, Alex, unexpectedly texted me from his summer transition program because his teacher had just announced that there would be a Pokémon Go Club starting the next day.
 I knew we wouldn’t even have to go through the “What did you do today? / Nothing…” dinner conversation that night!

 I was initially curious whether Alex, an avid video game player, would be interested in this game now that he was 14 years old.
 Pokémon trading cards were popular at his school back when he was six, so naturally, he wanted to collect them like everyone else.
 At that time, we were working on reading and although he loved books and listening to stories, he didn’t seem very motivated to read for himself.
 Luckily, I was familiar with the cards and realized they could be motivation to help Alex read independently and do basic math.
-Since we had used the trading card game as a learning tool so successfully, I was eager to give the App a try too.
+Since we had used the trading card game as a learning tool so successfully, I was eager to give the app a try too.

 Alex and I have been playing Pokémon Go together since the Canadian launch.
 We started with short walks in our own neighbourhood and then ventured further afield.
 Generally, the players out on their own were in their late teens and beyond.
 Even though Alex was much younger and had his mother in tow, he was welcomed into every group we found.
 The other players didn’t consider age a barrier.
 I watched as he chatted easily with players more than a decade older.
 The interactions often ended with them—only half-jokingly—wishing each other good luck on their Pokémon “journeys.”

 We even integrated Pokémon Go into our summer holiday trip.
 We caught Pokémon in five cities across three provinces.
 Since many of the Pokéstops (locations where players pick up supplies) and Pokégyms (locations where players battle) are monuments and landmarks, playing the game didn’t take us out of our way.
 The game also alerted us to places we might have otherwise overlooked.
 It was a good way to explore new neighbourhoods.
-The App also provided helpful background information about some of the locations.
+The app even provided helpful background information about some of the locations.

 Another time, while playing the game closer to home, Alex and I noticed a tired, young mother pushing a newborn in a stroller.
 She also had a cranky toddler who instantly brightened up when we offered to show him a Pokémon.
 The brand recognition was there and he was thrilled to participate in the fun.